It’s hard to believe that January has come and is almost gone!

 6. Annual Review

 A team charter is a working document that should be reviewed and updated once a year.
-Team Sponsor and Champion should be part of this process.
+The Team Sponsor and Champion should be involved in this process.

-This exercise will allow team members to assess and give feedback on how well the committee is working as a team and to update goals and focus of the team.
+This exercise will allow team members to assess and give feedback on how well the committee is working as a team and to update the team’s goals and focus.

 Process improvement teams may be short in duration with a specific time limit.
-In the case of a team that is charged to fix a problem, you should add a time frame for meeting team objectives.
+For a team charged with fixing a problem, you should add a time frame for meeting team objectives.

 Teams are often the engine that gets work done.